GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

    width="800", height="397"
 %}

 This is a YouTube style video, which is common in our app.
 The user does not move very much throughout the clip, so the timelines visual thumbnails are not as useful for navigating between sections.
 On the other hand, the audio [waveform](https://en.wikipedia.org/wiki/Waveform) shows peaks and valleys, with the valleys typically corresponding to dead time in the recording.
-Were you to zoom in on the timeline you would see more fine grained audio information, with valleys corresponding to stutters and pauses.
+If you zoom in on the timeline, you'd see more fine grained audio information with valleys corresponding to stutters and pauses.

 Our user research shows that creators are often guided by these waveforms as they splice their content.
 The web audio API allows us to present this information performantly and to update quickly on a zoom or pan of the timeline.